Learn how to apply for our 2019 scholarships.

 - The Sambar Scholarship Endowment gives awardees who have graduated from a Glendale Unified School District area public or private high school with “a little hand up” in their college goals.

 Please click on the link below to begin your online application process.
 Applications may be started and saved online if you are unable to complete it in one sitting.
-However, all information, including attachments, must be submitted and the application completed/finished by the end of March 2, 2018.
+However, all information, including attachments, transcripts and letters of recommendation must be submitted and the application completed/finished by the end of March 2, 2019.

 Your scholarship application will need:

 - Personal Essay – You can get this ready beforehand.
 You may also use an essay already written for a college application if the topic of your essay fits the requirement of a particular scholarship you are eligible for.